How to Tile Around a Toilet

 Granite Tiles

 Granite tiles are very attractive and versatile.
-They also come in a range of colours and styles, and they are resistant to moisture and stains.
+They also come in a range of colours and styles, and providing they sealed correctly are resistant to moisture and stains.

 Porcelain Tiles